• Skip to main content

 VAT: No

 Comment: Debit account receivable loans.
-This entry records the reduction in the loan receivable account as the borrower makes payments. - Interest
+This entry records the reduction in the loan receivable account as the borrower makes payments.

 Interest income earned from loans is accounted for as follows: